An-u-rag/model-blockchain/README.md

 Considering all default values already provided, we can make 3 cases mainly for testing security.<br />

 Case 1 : When three transactions to the nodes are sent and none of them are intercepted.
 The below should be the method calls from line 60 to 70 in "main.cpp".<br />
-    		//Transmitting correct transaction to node 1.
+    		// Transmitting correct transaction to node 1. nodeList[0].StartBlockchain();
-    		nodeList[0].StartBlockchain();
 		nodeList[0].sendTransaction(test,sTime,closeNodeCount);